Obama Foundation Fellowship FAQ

 About the application process

-We announced the new class of Obama Foundation Fellows on April 30, 2019.
-You can meet them here.
+We will announce the new class of Obama Foundation Fellows in May 2020.
+You can meet the current Fellows here.

 We will select a Fellowship class every year.